elixir-lang/elixir/README.md

 ## Policies

 New releases are announced in the [announcement mailing list][8].
 You can subscribe by sending an email to elixir-lang-ann+subscribe@googlegroups.com and replying to the confirmation email.

 All security releases [will be tagged with `[security]`][10].
 For more information, please read our [Security Policy][9].

 All interactions in our official communication channels follow our [Code of Conduct][1].

 ## Bug reports

 For reporting bugs, [visit our issue tracker][2] and follow the steps for reporting a new issue. **Please disclose security vulnerabilities privately at elixir-security@googlegroups.com**.

+## Proposing new features

+For proposing new features, please start a discussion in the [Elixir Core mailing list][3].
+Keep in mind that it is your responsibility to argue and explain why a feature is useful and how it will impact the codebase and the community.

+Once a proposal is accepted, it will be added to [the issue tracker][2].
+The issue tracker focuses on *actionable items* and it holds a list of upcoming enhancements and pending bugs.
+All entries in the tracker are tagged for clarity and to ease collaboration.

+Features and bug fixes that have already been merged and will be included in the next release are marked as "closed" in the issue tracker and are added to the [changelog][7].

+## Discussions, support, and help

+We reserve the issues tracker for *actionable items* that relate to the Elixir source code.
+For general discussions, support, and help, please use many of the commnunity spaces [listed on the sidebar of the Elixir website](https://elixir-lang.org/), such as forums, chat platforms, etc, where the wider community will be available to help you.

 ## Compiling from source